 1) You have to go through a platform

-2) You need to be a public unlisted company
+2) You need to be an Australian company

 Honestly, truly, equity crowdfunding isn’t a silver bullet.
 You have to do all the work to prepare your offer document, and have a company that your crowd is prepared to invest in for the long haul.